 Keep records to prove your home's depreciable basis.
 This includes records of when and how you acquired your home, your original purchase price, any improvements to your home, and any depreciation you are allowed because you maintained an office in your home.
-You can keep copies of Forms 8829 or the Publication 587 worksheets as records of depreciation.
+You can keep copies of Forms 8829 or the Worksheet To Figure the Deduction for Business Use of Your Home, found later in this publication, as records of depreciation.